Page last updated: March 2026

 - Offer creative ways for children to express their emotions.

-- Create everyday opportunities for humour and fun.
-Let your children know that it is alright to joke and have fun.
-Laughter can often relieve tension and help everyone relax.
+- Create lots of opportunities for humour and fun.
+Let your children know that it is all right to joke and enjoy themselves.
+Laughter can often relieve tension and help everyone relax

 The emotions thermometer